 A healthy level of sodium is 140 mg or less per serving.
 If you use prepared foods, limit sodium by:

-- Rinsing canned beans to wash off some of the sodium
+- Rinsing canned beans and vegetables to wash off some of the sodium.

 Also, use small amounts of condiments like ketchup, mustard, and soy sauce.
 Even the low-salt versions are often high in sodium.